-Rory McIlroy fires three-over par 73 in first round of Northern Trust Open
+Rory McIlroy seven off pace after two-under-par 68 in Northern Trust second round

 After that, the four-time major winner has indicated that he will take an extended break to aid his recovery from a rib injury.

-The FedEx Cup play-offs begin with the Northern Trust and with McIlroy lying 43rd in the standings, he will need to move into the top 30 in order to earn entry to the concluding Tour Championship.
+The FedEx Cup play-offs begin with the Northern Trust and, with McIlroy lying 43rd in the standings, he will need to move into the top 30 in order to earn entry to the concluding Tour Championship.

-The Northern Irishman won the second play-offs event in 2016 before clinching a £7.8m bonus as he topped the FedEx Cup standings after triumphing at the Tour Championship.
+He won the second play-offs event in 2016 before clinching a £7.8m bonus as he topped the FedEx Cup standings after triumphing at the Tour Championship.

-After this week's tournament at the Glen Oaks Country Club, the play-offs continue with next week's Dell Technologies Championship in Boston.
+After this week's tournament, the play-offs continue with next week's Dell Technologies Championship in Boston.

 After a week's break, the series resumes with the BMW Championship in Illinois before the Tour Championship in Atlanta.